duckietown/docs-brown/book/doc-sky/41-sensors/50-camera-velocity.md

 # Velocity Estimation via Optical Flow {#sensors-velocity status=draft}

-In this part of the project you will create a class that interfaces with the picamera to extract planar velocities from optical flow vectors.
+In this part of the project you will create a class that interfaces with the Arducam to extract planar velocities from optical flow vectors.

 ## Camera Calibration
 **Exercises**
   1. Describe the orientation of the camera relative to the drone using a [3d rotation matrix](https://en.wikipedia.org/wiki/Rotation_matrix)

 ## Code Structure
-To interface with the camera, you will be using picamera library.
+To interface with the camera, you will be using the picamera library.
 This library allows you to use classes which inherit from [<i>picamera.array.PiMotionAnalysis</i>](https://picamera.readthedocs.io/en/release-1.10/api_array.html#pimotionanalysis) to receive and analyze frames from the video stream.
 In the sensors project repo, we've include a script called student_vision_flow_and_phase.py which instantiates objects of your analyze classes that inherit <i>picamera.array.PiMotionAnalysis</i> to allow the objects to receive and analyze frames from the video stream.
 This script creates what we call a <i>vision</i> node which is a ROS node we created that provides data from the camera.
 This node is called <i>vision_flow_and_phase</i> becuase it uses the two classes you'll be creating to analyze the camera data and provide velocity and position estimates.
 Later on in the course, you'll be creating a <i>vision_localization</i> node that uses localization to analyze the camera data and provide position estimates.

 ## Analyze and Publish the Sensor Data
 On your drones, the chip on the Raspberry Pi dedicated to video processing from the camera calculates motion vectors ([optical flow](https://en.wikipedia.org/wiki/Optical_flow)) automatically for H.264 video encoding.
 [Click here to learn more](https://www.raspberrypi.org/blog/vectors-from-coarse-motion-estimation/).
 You will be analyzing these motion vectors in order to estimate the velocity of your drone.